SherG/cool-iron/blog/facebook-ads-roi.md

 With data at the center, we get clarity.

+### But wait . . .

-Now, as mentioned above, two weeks isn't enough time to get an idea of average conversion rate.
-But let's assume for the sake of this article, that the business owner continues to obtain an average of 2 sales every month.
-Will that conversion rate be good or bad?
+Now, as mentioned above, two or four weeks is simply not enough time to get an idea of average conversion rate or of whether the marketer can deliver leads regularly.
+To learn more about how to assess campaigns, let's assume a hypotheical scenario: that the business owner continues to obtain an average of 2 sales every month.
+In <em>that scenario</em>, will that conversion rate be good or bad?

+First, get some perspective:
+* What is the average lead conversion rate for your industry?
+* What rates are your friends and acquaintances in the same field (and regional area) getting?

-First, get some perspective.
-Find out what the average lead conversion rate is for your industry.
-Look for anecdotal figures from friends.
-A colleague of mine makes one sale per 100 leads.
+A colleague of mine in the financial industry makes one sale per 100 leads from his Facebook ads.
 He'd be beyond thrilled to get 1 sale out of 16.

+What's considered amazing or below average varies across business niches.

 ## You're Closer Than You Think